South Africa Country Summary

 FATF Status

-South Africa is on the FATF List of Countries that have been identified as having strategic AML deficiencies.
+South Africa is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies.

 Compliance with FATF Recommendations